SrTobi/speed-collector/INSTALL.md

     "sleep": 30,                    // (defaults to 600)

     // Each project will run through multiple steps
-    // In each step a script is executed (exec)
+    // In each step a script is executed (exec) with a set of arguments (args)
     // Those may modify the directory
     // For each step a benchmark will be created (or not) and sent to a codespeed server
     // After the last step, the project directory will be removed